Before We Go

 Before We Go is a 2014 American romantic drama film directed by Chris Evans in his directorial debut.
 It stars Evans (who also co-produced) and Alice Eve as two strangers stuck in Manhattan, New York City, for the night.

 The film had its world premiere in the Special Presentations section of the 39th Toronto International Film Festival on September 12, 2014.
 It was released on video on demand on July 21, 2015, and had a limited theatrical release in the United States on September 4, 2015.
+Before We Go received generally negative reviews from critics and underperformed at the box office, grossing $483,938 on a budget of $3 million.

 Plot

-While busking in Grand Central Terminal, Nick Vaughan (Chris Evans) sees a woman, Brooke Dalton (Alice Eve), drop her phone while running to catch a train.
-She misses the train and returns to the station where Nick returns her broken phone.
-When he finds her standing outside the terminal she confesses that she has just been robbed and is trapped in the city.
-He offers to pay for a cab to take her to Boston but his debit card is declined and his credit card has expired.
-When he tries to call a friend to come lend him the money he finds his phone has died.
-Nick offers to try to pay for a room for Brooke for the night, but she insists that she needs to reach Boston by morning.
+Busking in Grand Central Terminal, Nick Vaughan sees Brooke Dalton drop her phone while running to catch a train.
+She misses it, so returns to the station, where Nick returns her broken phone.

+Nick then finds Brooke standing outside the terminal, who confesses she has just been robbed and is trapped in the city.
+He offers to pay for a cab to take her to Boston, but his cards don't work.
+When Nick tries to call a friend to lend him the money, his phone has died.
+He offers to get Brooke a room for the night, but she insists she must reach Boston by morning.

-Nick decides to help Brooke find her missing purse.
-They are able to track it down at a sweatshop that deals in stolen purses.
-Nick heads inside to retrieve the purse while Brooke uses a payphone to call her husband.
-After using the phone, she then gets a couple of police officers passing by to investigate the building Nick is in.
-The sweatshop owners get spooked, punch Nick, and run out along with the bag.
-Nick and Brooke then head for the wedding of a friend of Nick's, hoping to borrow money.
-Along the way, Nick and Brooke open up more about why they're in New York.
+Deciding to help Brooke find her purse, Nick tracks it down at a sweatshop that deals in stolen purses.
+He heads inside to retrieve it while she uses a payphone to call her husband.
+Afterward, Brooke convinces passing police officers to investigate the building, the sweatshop owners get spooked, punch Nick, and run out with the bag.

+Nick and Brooke then head for Nick's friend's wedding reception, hoping to borrow money.
+Along the way, they both open up about why they're in New York.
 Brooke had just sold a painting and was going to surprise her husband by coming home early.
-Nick has an audition for a band that he has wanted to play with for a while.
-Instead of ending up at the wedding, they stumble upon an event where they are mistaken for members of the band.
+Nick has an audition for a band he has been dreaming of playing with.

+Instead of reaching the reception, they stumble upon an event where they are mistaken for members of the band.
 Nick and Brooke perform "My Funny Valentine" and flee when the real band shows up.
-After their last-ditch attempt to get a bus to Boston fails for lack of funds, Brooke borrows a man's phone, calls a friend, and begs her to retrieve a letter she has left for her husband that she does not want him to read.
+After their last-ditch attempt to get a bus to Boston fails for lack of funds, Brooke borrows a phone, calls a friend, and begs her to retrieve the letter she has left for her husband that she does not want him to read.